Shaydu/carthorse/README.md

 - WKT (Well-Known Text) is only used for conversion at import/export boundaries or for debugging/validation.
 - All API/database operations should use the binary geometry type; use ST_AsText(geometry) or AsText(geometry) for WKT conversion if needed.
 - If you need to compare geometry as text in tests or debugging, use AsText(geometry) in your SQL queries.

+## Bundled SQL Files

+All required SQL files (such as carthorse-postgis-intersection-functions.sql) are now bundled in the `sql/` directory of the npm package.
+These files are referenced internally by Carthorse, and you do not need to copy or inject them into your own project directories.
+After installing Carthorse, all required SQL files are available and used automatically.

+## Bundled SQL Functions

+All required SQL files (such as carthorse-postgis-intersection-functions.sql) are now bundled in the `sql/` directory of the npm package.
+These files are referenced automatically by Carthorse, and you do not need to copy or inject them into your own project directories.
+After installing Carthorse, all required SQL files are available and used automatically.